smartinm/drupal-alfresco/README.txt

 * alfresco_browser.module: Allows users to visualize, search, browse and retrieve nodes of the Alfresco repository.

+* alfresco_field.module: Defines a CCK field type for creating and referencing an Alfresco node from another node.

 * alfresco_attach.module: Allows users to create and attach alfresco items to other Drupal content (similar to upload.module).